shawnlower/ltp-web-basic/NOTES.md

 - Once we have a semantic type (e.g. http://schema.org/Restaurant)

-JSON-LD -> RDFa (dynamically generated view)
+## JSON-LD -> RDFa (dynamically generated view)

-- For each key:
+- For each key in our JSON-LD document:
     - If scalar (string/number)
         - Generate span: <span property="{{ key }}"><input type="text">

 Schema handling
 Using example from http://schema.org/Car